KansasCityWomeninTechnology/djangofest_tutorial/en/django_installation/instructions.md

 C:\Users\Name\djangofest> myvenv\Scripts\activate
 ```

 > __NOTE:__ On Windows 10 you might get an error in the Windows PowerShell that says `execution of scripts is disabled on this system`.
-In this case, open another Windows PowerShell with the "Run as Administrator" option.
-Then try typing the following command before starting your virtual environment:
->
->{% filename %}command-line{% endfilename %}
->```
->C:\WINDOWS\system32> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
->     Execution Policy Change
->     The execution policy helps protect you from scripts that you do not trust.
-Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at http://go.microsoft.com/fwlink/?LinkID=135170.
-Do you want to change the execution policy?
-[Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
-Help (default is "N"): A
->```
+In this case, please ask a mentor to help you resolve the issue.

 <!-- (This comment separates the two blockquote blocks, so that GitBook and Crowdin don't merge them into a single block.) -->